3 tips to be a better investor

 - 3 min read

 What we'll cover

 How to build confidence as an investor

 Methods to diversify your portfolio

 It's easier than ever before to be an investor.
 As brokerages simplify digital investing and eliminate commission fees that were once barriers, more people are able to take charge of their financial future.
 But even when you feel ready to invest, taking that first step can be intimidating.

 Getting into the right mindset and sticking to a few solid strategies can boost your investment game more than you might expect.

-You might invest for retirement, participate in the market to test your skills or aim to build wealth you can someday pass to future generations.
-No matter what it is, understanding your “why” will help you form a plan — which doesn't have to be super complicated or elaborate.
-Start by mapping out how much you are going to invest and how often (for example, 10% of each paycheck) and in what kind of securities (allocating 70% of your portfolio to stocks and 30% to bonds, for instance).
-With a clear purpose in mind and a basic strategy to follow, you can become a more focused, consistent and confident investor.
+Once you have your why (along with your timeline and risk tolerance), form a plan — it doesn't have to be complicated.
+Start by mapping out how much you're going to invest and how often (for example, 10% of each paycheck) and in what types of securities (allocating 70% of your portfolio to stocks and 30% to bonds, for instance).
+With a clear purpose in mind and a basic strategy, such as dollar-cost averaging , to follow, you can become a more focused, consistent and confident investor.

 From Reddit threads to viral tweets to news headlines, it can be tough to ignore the ups and downs of hot stocks.
 And when you hear of others making it big on these kinds of investments, it's natural to want in.
 Investment peer pressure is a real feeling, but oftentimes it leads to snap decisions that are more detrimental to your portfolio than if you block out all the buzz.

 While stock market chatter on social media isn't necessarily bad, it can distract you from your overall goals.
 This is when having a clear purpose for your investments can be extra beneficial — remember what your endgame is and what your steps to get there are.